-All grades for the course will be stored and displayed on the Sakai course page.
+All course grades will be stored and displayed on the Sakai course page.
 It is your responsibility to insure that the grades on this course page are accurate.

 Exams

 There will be two midterm exams and a final exam.
 The exams are open-note, open-book.
 We have this policy to emphasize that your main task is to develop strong intuition about economic incentives and activity rather than memorizing terms or formulas.